Business & Technology

 NOTE: only users with local authentication were affected - SSL VPN users with remote authentication (LDAP or RADIUS) were not impacted.
 Here are the details:

-Our customer’s security is our first priority and we urge customers to immediately implement all appropriate patch updates and signatures.
+Customer security is our first priority and we continue to proactively communicate with our customers.
+We urge customers to immediately implement all appropriate patch updates and signatures, with a firmware upgrade still the primary recommended solution.

 In addition to industry-leading best practices, we follow and comply with regular review processes that include multiple tiers of inspection, internal and third-party audits, and automated triggers and tools across the entire development of our source code.